-Auntie Crae’s Chocolate Macaroons – when the famous St. John’s bakery closed, the owner handed out a few of their customer’s most favorite cookie recipes.
+Auntie Crae’s Chocolate Macaroons.
+When the famous St. John’s bakery closed, the owner handed out a few of their customer’s most favourite cookie recipes.

 We’ve received amazing feedback and many, many thanks for posting the recipe for Auntie Crae’s Plantation Chews last week.
 There is zero doubt that thousands of people loved those amazingly delicious, caramel-y, chewy cookies from the now defunct legendary local bakery as much as I did and many were ecstatic to be able to make them at home.

 The owner of the bakery also shared her recipe for Chocolate Macaroons before the bakery closed ad as so many people equally loved those wonderful chewy, soft coconut cookies, we’ve decided to feature that recipe as well.
 The recipe appears exactly as it was printed for customers during the final weeks of the bakery’s operation.

 Like this Chocolate Macaroon recipe?